Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 carbonite backup landing page

 Carbonite Backup is a data solution that provides comprehensive Office 365 cloud backup capabilities for all of the M365 apps.
 Carbonite’s solution is capable of site administration, performing both comprehensive and granular recoveries (including email communications), and much more.
-The entirety of backed-up data is encrypted automatically and is stored on secondary Azure cloud storage, providing one of the best services on the market.
+The entire backed-up data is encrypted automatically and stored on secondary Azure cloud storage, providing one of the best services on the market.

 Carbonite Backup for Microsoft 365 Features and Benefits: